NodeMixaholic/notube/README.md

 # notube
-Instantly play Youtube videos using the power of puppeteer and invidious.
+Instantly play Youtube videos using the power of puppeteer, mpv, and invidious.